Derby away fans expected in 2026

-During the autumn 2025 season, away fans are still not allowed at the Copenhagen derby in the 3F Superliga.
+During the autumn half of the 2025/26 Danish Superliga season, away fans are still not allowed at the Copenhagen derby in the 3F Superliga.

-However, the Danish League Association plans to lift the ban from the spring season in 2026 following new legislation from 1 January 2026.
+However, the Danish League Association plans to lift the ban after the winter break in 2026, following new legislation from 1 January 2026.

-According to the League Association, this expectation is based on a new law set in 2026, allowing clubs to share video surveillance with each other and enabling the police to issue immediate bans.
+According to the League Association, this expectation is based on new legislation coming in 2026, allowing clubs to share video surveillance with each other and enabling the police to issue immediate bans.

-"It has been a challenging period with the ban on away fans.
+"It has been a challenging period with the ban on away fans," says Jacob.

 "In our view, a derby of international calibre requires supporters from both clubs, and we must remember that this situation was caused by a very small number of individuals, yet it has had a severe impact on all fans.